-- Established career highs with four hits and four RBI April 27 at Tampa Bay and matched his best with two doubles. - Snapped a career long 0 for 27 streak with his second-inning bunt single June 2 at Boston - Hit .396 in interleague play...tied for the interleague lead with two triples and ranked sixth in batting...his batting average was the third best interleague mark in Oakland history.
+- Established career highs with four hits and four RBI April 27 at Tampa Bay and matched his best with two doubles...matched the hit total on July 1 at Baltimore. - Snapped a career long 0 for 27 streak with his second-inning bunt single June 2 at Boston - Hit .396 in interleague play...tied for the interleague lead with two triples and ranked sixth in batting...his batting average was the third best interleague mark in Oakland history. - Batted .338 in June, which was the best month of his career...his previous best batting average in one month was a .313 mark in September of 2009.